McCord keys big second quarter for No. 6 Ohio State 63-10 win over Western Kentucky

 Reed, who threw for 589 yards and six TDs in his first two games, was 21 for 37 for 207 yards with the TD and an interception before being pulled in the fourth quarter.

+Defending against him was a precursor to facing Notre Dame’s Sam Hartman, the FBS active career leader in touchdown passes (123).

+“We wanted to build momentum into next week and everything was turned up in a big way so we need to get back to work,” Ohio State coach Ryan Day said.
+“Notre Dame starts now.
+Usually, we start on Sunday.
+We’re starting to prepare tonight.”

-Coach Ryan Day officially named McCord the starter over Devin Brown on Tuesday after the two shared snaps in the first two games.
-McCord played eight of the first nine possessions against Indiana in the opener and six of the first seven drives vs. Youngstown State on Sept.
-9.
+Day officially named McCord the starter over Devin Brown on Tuesday after the two shared snaps in the first two games.

+“I think it’s definitely nice getting the official nod from him but at the same time, the more experience I can get, the more opportunity, the more reps, the better,” McCord said.

+He was 13 for 15 for 271 yards, three touchdowns and a lost fumble in the first half.

 Brown took over with 1:00 left in the third quarter and threw a 28-yard -yard touchdown to Carnell Tate for a 56-10 score.